Chronic wasting disease: North America

 In June 2023, as the spread continued, CWD was found in Oklahoma (1) in the wild and Florida (1) for the first time.
 A case in October 2023 in Yellowstone National Park, Wyoming, whose ecosystem supports the greatest and most diverse array of large wild mammals in the continental US, was reported.
 The first case in Kentucky was confirmed in December 2023.

 In January 2024, British Columbia's surveillance program identified its first two positive deer samples from the Kootenay region of the province.

 In April 2025, the Georgia Department of Natural Resources confirmed a second case of CWD in a 4.5-year-old male deer in Berrien County, approximately 400 yards from the first detected case.

+Quebec farm outbreak

+Quebec's Ministère des Forêts, de la Faune et des Parcs practiced 9500 tests in the period between 2007 and autumn 2018 before they detected a seropositive case in September 2018.